Lungs are tough to study. The ribs, heart, and diaphragm get in the way.

 Alberto Rizzoli wanted to apply his company’s machine learning expertise to lung images to help researchers study COVID-19 and, eventually, help clinicians spot and triage more serious cases earlier.
 The company, V7 Labs, is working with us at CloudFactory to make that happen.
 V7 also wanted to apply machine learning in a way that will help researchers understand other lung conditions going forward.

-“There isn't a labelled dataset of this level of scale and diversity out there,’’ says Rizzoli, the co-founder of V7.
+“There isn't a labeled dataset of this level of scale and diversity out there,’’ says Rizzoli, the co-founder of V7.
 “What we've seen is companies have rushed to the media to publish results on models that use the whole picture of an X-ray and perform classification.”
 These studies apply machine learning to identify X-rays that are of COVID-19 patients.
 But the differences between images with COVID-19 pneumonia and those without can be spotted “by the naked eye, as they come from different sources, machines, or patient age groups’’ Rizzoli explains.

 V7 wanted to use machine learning to go deeper, exploring elements of the lung that could provide additional clues about COVID-19’s clinical path and damage, along with creating a dataset that can be used for other lung research and training machine learning models for clinical studies.
 V7 collected 6,000 lung images from multiple open-source datasets - a mix that includes patients with and without COVID-19.
 They helped train CloudFactory’s managed workforce in Nepal to use V7’s Darwin annotation tool to combine AI-driven auto-labeling and precise human-led image annotation to optimize the data for machine learning.